 There is a lot still to be learned about children’s headaches.
 So headache specialists at Boston Children’s are engaged in research to learn more about how headaches happen, their effects and how to best treat them.

 Boston Children’s neurologist and pain management specialist Alyssa LeBel, MD, and her colleagues are using a type of brain scan called functional magnetic resonance imaging (fMRI) to study how the brain activity of children and teens with migraines is different from the brain activity of kids who don’t have migraines.
-This information may lead to a better understanding of migraines—and, we hope, better treatments for them.
+This information may lead to a better understanding of migraines — and, we hope, better treatments for them.

 Boston Children’s physicians and psychologists are also studying how effective non-drug therapies, such as biofeedback, are for children with chronic headaches including migraines.
-Research like this can help to improve treatment protocols for children with headaches—both at Boston Children’s and at other institutions.
+Research like this can help to improve treatment protocols for children with headaches — both at Boston Children’s and at other institutions.

-Clinical Innovation: Working together to improve headache care
+Clinical innovation: Working together to improve headache care

 We value our interactions with our patients' primary care providers and are eager to make coordination and reporting of care as productive as possible.

-In 2009, a group of specialists from Boston Children's Hospital, including Scott L. Pomeroy, MD, PhD, neurologist-in-chief, and Richard C. Antonelli, MD, MS, medical director for integrated care, sat down with primary care providers from Harvard Vanguard Medical Associates to develop new strategies of collaboration for the care of our patients.
+In 2009, a group of specialists from Boston Children's Hospital, including Scott L. Pomeroy, MD, PhD, neurologist-in-chief, and Richard C. Antonelli, MD, MS, medical director for integrated care, sat down with primary care providers from Harvard Vanguard to develop strategies of collaboration for the care of our patients.
 Drawing on feedback from patient families, we designed new, coordinated systems for PCPs and sub-specialists to work together.

 - Our neurologists provide information and support to primary care physicians assessing their patients for headaches.
 As needed, neurologists provide guidance to primary care doctors to ensure their patients see a neurologist for further evaluation when necessary and help determine what imaging might be most appropriate for individual patients on a case-by-case basis.